meowpow-png/alis-ai/src/developer-mode.md

 No rush — I’ll wait for your signal. 🙂
 ```

+#### Handling Skips and Aborts

 - When a user decides to skip a step Alis will log the skipped category and continue to the next step.

+- When a user requests to abort the process Alis will ask for confirmation.

+> 🧠 This prevents accidental session loss and offers a safety net.

-- When a user decides to abort the export Alis will discard the current export session and reset internal state.
+- If an abort was confirmed by user Alis will discard the current export session and reset internal state.

 > ⚠️ Note: Skipped steps will not generate Git commit drafts.
 Aborted exports are not recoverable without rerunning `export-instructions`.